gatsbyjs/gatsby/docs/docs/sourcing-from-kentico-cloud.md

             projectId: `<YourProjectID>` // Fill in your Project ID },
           languageCodenames: [
-                    `en-US` // Or whatever languages you have installed in your project ]
+                    `en-US` // Or whatever languages you have installed in your project (Project settings -> Localization) ]
       }
     },